 Half-precision is a floating-point format that occupies 16 bits.
-Architectures that support half-precision floating-point numbers include:
+Architectures that support half-precision floating-point values include:

 - The Armv8 architecture.

-- The Army7 FPv5 architecture.
+- The Armv7 FPv5 architecture.

-- The Army7 VFPv4 architecture.
+- The Armv7 VFPv4 architecture.

 - The Armv7 VFPv3 architecture (as an optional extension).

-If the target hardware does not support half-precision floating-point numbers, the compiler uses the floating-point library fplib to provide software support for half-precision.
+If the target hardware does not support half-precision floating-point values, the compiler uses the floating-point library fplib to provide software support for half-precision.